groz/fotm/README.md

 - Divide ratings update per number of games if diff is more than 1 to avoid showing 30+ rating changes

 Machine learning:
+- Add one team grouping with player outside of first 1000 on each turn
+- Add super tests for 2v2/5v5/rbg
 - Try evaluating all n choose 3 combinations instead of multiple k-means runs

 Backlog: